-Why emphasize Biology?
+Why emphasize biology?

 The brain is the object under study.
 Biology prepares students to think about the brain as an organ, made of cells, with a physiology and evolutionary history that is deeply conserved across animal taxa.
-Biology also prepares students to think about how cell/molecular/genetic functions of the brain emerge over development and are expressed across the lifespan.
+Biology also prepares students to think about how cell, molecular and genetic functions of the brain emerge over development and are expressed across the lifespan.
 The brain is considered the master organ, necessary to integrate the activity of the multitude of cell and organ systems within the body to produce a coherent, individual organism.
 If the body is the symphony orchestra, the brain is the conductor.

 Why emphasize Psychology?

 A key function of the brain is to direct an organism’s behavior with reference to the physical and social environment.
-These externally-focused integrative functions of the brain are the domain of Psychology and include processes of sensation and perception, learning and memory, emotion, cognition, and the control of involuntary and voluntary behaviors.
+These externally-focused integrative functions of the brain are the domain of psychology and include processes of sensation and perception, learning and memory, emotion, cognition, and the control of involuntary and voluntary behaviors.
 Psychology also provides students with expertise in the controlled presentation of physical or social stimuli, measurement of behavior, and psychophysical methods to infer mental processes or emotional states from behavior.

 Why emphasize Chemistry?